AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-carousel/c-html5-aem-carousel-customizingviewer/c-html5-aem-carousel-customizingviewer.md

 The drawback to this approach is that the end user experiences flickering or delayed user interface response when the element is interacted with for the first time.
 This action occurs because the image artwork for the new element state is not yet downloaded.
 Also, this approach may have a slight negative impact on performance because of an increase in the number of HTTP calls to the server.

 CSS sprites is a different approach where image artwork for all element states is combined into a single PNG file called a "sprite".
 Such "sprite" has all visual states for the given element positioned one after another.
-When styling a user interface element with sprites the same sprite image is referenced for all different states in the CSS.
+When styling a user interface element with sprites, the same sprite image is referenced for all different states in the CSS.
 Also, the `background-position` property is used for each state to specify which part of the "sprite" image is used.
 You can structure a "sprite" image in any suitable way.
 Viewers normally have it vertically stacked.

 The following is a "sprite"-based example of styling the same hot spot icon: